Boys Over Flowers Season 2: Characters

 Correct 5's resident playboy whose family specializes in ikebana.
 Similar to Haruto, he idolizes Sojiro Nishikado of the F4 and aims to be just like him.

 Media

 Manga

 Boys Over Flowers Season 2 is written and illustrated by Yoko Kamio.
 The manga began serialization with its first three chapters in Shueisha's digital online magazine Shōnen Jump+ from February 15, 2015, to December 22, 2019, with its chapters collected into fifteen tankōbon volumes.
-Viz Media began publishing an English version the same day it began in Japan as part of their Jump Start initiative.
-They published the first four chapters in their digital magazine Weekly Shonen Jump before shifting to posting the chapters for free on their website.
+Viz Media began publishing an English version the same day it began in Japan as part of its Jump Start initiative.
+It published the first four chapters in their digital magazine Weekly Shonen Jump before shifting to posting the chapters for free on their website.
 The manga ended on December 22, 2019, and the fifteenth volume was published on March 15, 2020.

 Live-action series

 A Japanese live-action drama series aired on TBS from April to June 2018.
 It stars Hana Sugisaki as Oto Edogawa, Sho Hirano as Haruto Kaguragi, and Taishi Nakagawa as Tenma Hase.
 Idol group King & Prince performed the theme song titled "Cinderella Girl" (シンデレラガール, Shinderera Gaaru).